kirillkoncha/project_nnmethods/README.md

 * ELMO.ipynb -- Classification with ELMO model (TensorFlow)
 * ROBERTA -- Classfication with ROBERTA
 * ruatd-rubert-mixed-features.ipynb -- Rubert model with text length implementation
-* rubert-conversational-freezing.ipynb -- rubert conversational with 4 frozen layers (code is messy)
+* rubert-conversational-with-freezing.ipynb -- rubert conversational with 4 frozen layers

 and many more model codes were used...